Moath al-Alwi

 In January 2010, the Guantanamo Review Task Force recommended he should be classed as a "forever prisoner", one who has not committed a crime but is too dangerous to release.
 In his 2015 Periodic Review Board hearing, intelligence analysts no longer alleged that he was one of Osama bin Laden's bodyguards, now claiming that he "had spent time" with some of those bodyguards.

 Al-Alwi's petitions for release have been rejected by the United States District Court for the District of Columbia, the United States Court of Appeals for the District of Columbia Circuit, and the Supreme Court of the United States.

-Al-Alwi is a long-term Guantanamo hunger striker, who has described his force-feeding as "an endless horror story."
+Al-Alwi was a long-term Guantanamo hunger striker, who has described his force-feeding as "an endless horror story."
 In March 2015, he weighed just 98 pounds.

 Detention

 In the week after the September 11 attacks, Congress enacted the Authorization for Use of Military Force of 2001, which empowered the President to wage war against those "he determines planned, authorized, committed, or aided the terrorist attacks."
 In November 2001, President George W. Bush issued the Detention, Treatment, and Trial of Certain Non-Citizens in the War Against Terrorism military order, which authorized the detention of al-Qaeda members and supporters of the Taliban.
 Al-Alwi was captured in Pakistan during Operation Enduring Freedom and transferred to the Guantanamo Bay detention camp in January 2002.